 The letter in parentheses represents the keyboard key that can be pressed to select more rapidly that tool.

 There are several ways to select objects in Flash.
 You can select an object's stroke or fill or both.
-You can use the Selection tool to select
+You can use the Selection tool

 parts of the object or drag over a portion of it to create a selection rectangle.

 For example, a simple rectangle has four line segments and one fill in the center.
 Each of these five parts can be selected in tandem or individually with the Selection tool.